 However someone contributes their time to CVA, they will receive support and recognition.
 We have a formal CVA Volunteer Policy and Procedure, this includes recruitment processes, induction and support systems.
 When a project involves people in a more informal way appropriate support provisions will have been put in place.
 CVA is keen to encourage involvement and participation in a variety of flexible ways.
 We celebrate and recognise the value of our volunteers in a variety of ways, some recent examples include:

 - Nominations for the local Civic Awards

-- Celebrating seasonal events like Christmas
+- Celebrating seasonal events like summer picnics and Christmas